facebookincubator/ForgeArmory/ttps/cloud/aws/iam/enumerate-iam/README.md

 1. **Setup**: This step checks if the necessary tools and environment variables are available.
 It also checks if the enumerate-iam tool is already present on the system; if not, it will clone the tool from GitHub.
-If `extended_scan` is set to true, the script will clone the latest AWS API endpoints.
+If `extended_scan` is set to true, the TTP will clone the latest AWS API endpoints.

 1. **Run enumerate-iam**: This step runs the enumerate-iam script using the provided AWS credentials.

-1. **Cleanup**: If `cleanup` is set to true, this step will uninstall the Python packages required by the enumerate-iam tool and clean up the cloned repository.
+Unless `--no-cleanup` is specified, the cleanup step will uninstall the Python packages required by the `enumerate-iam` tool and clean up the cloned repository.

 1. **Check Detection**: If `detect` is set to true, this step will look for specific API calls in the CloudTrail logs within a certain time